Golfers' Wives And Girlfriends Are Taking Over The Masters

-But let’s face it, sometimes golf can be slow.
-As a result, the cameras tend to wander to the golfers’ wives and girlfriends.
+But sometimes golf can be slow and boring so photographers’ eyes and cameras move to the golfers’ wives and girlfriends.

-It’s interesting to see how they react to their significant others’ play, and they all happen to be very beautiful.
+It’s fun to capture how they react to their husbands’ and boyfriends’ play, and they all happen to be very beautiful.

-These women have gotten a ton of airtime so far, and they should get even more on Sunday.

 http://www.kristinstapedesign.com/